Nonparametric Learning of Two-Layer ReLU Residual Units: Strong Consistency

 From the optimality, we further have

-From the simple calculation above, we can see that one optimal solution to \autoref{equ:layer2-LP-obj-qp-2-2} has a one-to-one correspondence to an optimal solution to $G_1$. \end{proof}
+From the simple calculation above, we can see that one optimal solution to \cref{equ:layer2-LP-obj-qp-2-2} has a one-to-one correspondence to an optimal solution to $G_1$. \end{proof}

-Similarly, the empirical version of the two problems are equivalent, which indicates their consistency of the empirical estimation being equivalent.
-In the following, we justify the strong consistency of empirical \autoref{equ:layer2-LP-obj-qp-2-2} instead of $G_1$
+Similarly, the empirical version of the two problems are equivalent, which indicates their consistency in the empirical estimation being equivalent.
+In the following, we justify the strong consistency of empirical \cref{equ:layer2-LP-obj-qp-2-2} instead of $G_1$

 Denote $\sT^\ast \coloneqq \{\diag(\vk)\cdot\mA^\ast \mid 0 \leq\evk_j\leq 1, j\in[d]\}$ as the true optimal solution set, and $\hat{\mathbb{T}}_n$ as the optimal solution set corresponding to the $n$-sample problem.
 In the following, we justify four conditions in a row that hold for $f$ to derive the strong consistency of its optimal solution estimator.